wcywin/css-node-sass/README.md

-# Advanced CSS and Sass, node-sass and RWD project
+# Advanced CSS3 and Sass, node-sass and RWD project

 Natours project:

-- Advanced CSS architecture and features
+- Advanced CSS3 architecture and features
 - BEM methodology
 - Sass with node-sass
 - RWD with cross-browser and cross-device